What is the difference between an Android Phone and a Smartphone?

 Both smartphones and Android phones are mobile devices (aka smartphones).
 Smartphones are computers that connect to the Internet, have touchscreen interfaces, and run apps.
 Two major differences between smartphones and Android phones are size and price.
 Android phones are smaller and more costly than smartphones.

 A smartphone is a term that has come into popular use in recent years, but what does that mean?
 Simply put, a smartphone is a fancy term for a phone that can do a lot more than make phone calls.
 A smartphone can be used for anything from communicating with others to taking photos, checking the weather, listening to music, to playing games.
 But there’s another word that’s also starting to be commonly used to refer to smartphones, and that word is “Android.”

-For the latest tips and tricks or to fix any issue with your android smartphone, click here
+In the mean time, for the latest tips and tricks or to fix any issue with your android smartphone, click here and bookmark our site.

 What is a Smartphone?

 A smartphone is a mobile phone that is capable of advanced functions beyond making phone calls and sending text messages.
 These functions may include internet browsing, access to a variety of apps, and the ability to take and share photos and videos.

 - A smartphone is a mobile phone that is capable of advanced functions beyond making phone calls and sending text messages.

 - These advanced functions may include internet browsing, access to a variety of apps, and the ability to take and share photos and videos.